At work yesterday, a video came to my attention. It’s amusing, clever, and even sweet.

 There’s no way to get around the fact that on that particular day, nothing was right with my world; not one blessed thing.
 Its ripples still catch me by surprise, now and again.

-That apartment was a passive-aggressive “F-you” that saved me.
+That apartment was a passive-aggressive “F-you” that saved me, once the passive aggression faded.
 It became a sacred space; a healing space.

 Time, as it happens, does heal.
 It doesn’t cure, and yet it does heal.
 And that healing has allowed me to see that I wouldn’t have been happy with Tony, even without “the incident.”
 For that, I’m grateful.